If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

 If you’re having trouble treating root rot, you may want to consider using a fungicide, such as hydrogen peroxide to treat the infection.

-You can mix one part 3% hydrogen peroxide with two parts water should be mixed carefully in a watering can or spray bottle and poured over the plant’s root system.
+Mix one part 3% hydrogen peroxide with two parts.
+Water should be mixed carefully in a watering can or spray bottle and poured over the plant’s root system.

-Succulent plants are sensitive to over-fertilizing and can start to droop as a result.
+Succulent plants are sensitive to over-fertilizing and can start to droop.
 Succulents need very little fertilizer and can be over-fertilized very easily.

-When you fertilize your succulent, you’re providing it with nutrients that it needs to grow.
+When you fertilize your plant, you give it the nutrients it needs to grow.

-If you give your succulent too much fertilizer, it will start to absorb the excess nutrients and will eventually start to droop.
+If you give your plant too much fertilizer, it will absorb the excess nutrients and eventually start to droop.

 Other common signs of over-fertilizing include: